jrihon/thesis/chapters/00_chapter/00_section_03.typ

     _Nota bene_, this is a 2D representation of the PME protocol.
 The Q#sub("magnitude") just gives a visual to the analytic function.
 In reality we deal with 3D molecular systems and thus a three dimensional FFT.
   ]
 ) <fig-pme-fft>
 The explanation might seem unclear as to why this methodology is more efficient, but this is because the FFT is so incredibly powerful.
 For some background, the FFT algorithm is used in all fields of engineering due its proven efficiency.
-A previous application of the PME method (the particle-particle particle mesh algorithm, P#super("3")M) scaled at an exponential time complexity $O(N^2)$, meaning it slowed down when introducing more atoms to the system.
+A previous application of the PME method (the particle-particle particle mesh algorithm, P#super("3")M) scaled at an exponential time complexity $O(N^2)$, meaning it slowed down significantly when introducing more atoms to the system.
 The PME method scales at a linear rate $O(N log(N))$ per increasing amount of particles.

 The Ewald method is a way to compute for the potential in a periodic system using the charge distribution, derived from the _Poisson summation formula_, and was initially derived to calculate the potential energy of an ionic crystal lattice system.
 The inners of the EWF and by extension the Poisson Summation Formula involve complex mathematics are beyond the scope of this thesis #mcite(("Darden1993pmemd", "Essmann1995spme"), biblio).